Flyers get first look at Kuzmenko, snap 5-game skid with win over Penguins

 The trade acquisition collected an assist on his first shift as Laughton gave the Flyers a 1-0 lead just 1:44 minutes into the action.

+"I like to win 1-on-1 battles," Kuzmenko said.
+"I like to show my skill and hockey IQ."

-Kuzmenko is auditioning after coming to the Flyers in the deal last week with the Flames.
-The 29-year-old Russian winger is a pending unrestricted free agent with natural offensive ability.
-He was good Saturday night.
+The 29-year-old Russian winger is auditioning after coming to the Flyers in the deal last week with the Flames.
+He's a pending unrestricted free agent with natural offensive ability.

 "Goal scoring," Tortorella said at morning skate, "it's certainly something we need."

+"Very talented," Tortorella said.
+"You can see his skill, he can skate, has an enthusiasm about him.
+I played him 18, 19 minutes, he can do some things with the puck.
+It was a good first game for him."

 While Kuzmenko got his first look with the Flyers, Jakob Pelletier did not.
-The other winger from the trade was still unavailable because of paperwork issues.
+The other winger from the trade has practiced but was still unavailable because of paperwork issues.
 More on that here.

+"It's nice to see us get a chance to build guys into our environment here, our group, just integrate them," Hathaway said.
+"We take a lot of pride in that.
+It's nice to get that done before the break and then be ready to meet back up after."

-• Samuel Ersson was once again one of the Flyers' best players, making 32 saves on 34 shots.
+• Ersson was once again one of the Flyers' best players, making 31 saves on 33 shots.

 The 25-year-old didn't have many blemishes.

+"He made some incredible saves," Tortorella said.
+"We were out-chanced pretty good."

-Erik Karlsson beat him on a filthy shot in the first period.
+Erik Karlsson beat Ersson on a filthy shot in the second period.
 Former Flyer Kevin Hayes poked home a loose puck in the third period to cut the Flyers' lead to 3-2.

+"Give them credit, they were quicker than us, they were much more determined than us for basically half the game I think," Tortorella said.
+"But we found a way."

-The Flyers blocked a ton of shots.
+The Flyers blocked 34 shots.
 Laughton had to shake off a painful one in the second period with a walk up the tunnel.

 Ersson has been highly reliable over the last month and a half.
-He entered 8-4-1 with a 2.28 goals-against average and .919 save percentage since the holiday break.
+He's 9-4-1 with a 2.26 goals-against average and .920 save percentage since the holiday break.

 Blomqvist stopped 17 of the Flyers' 20 shots.